 - Water lubricates your muscles and joints (2)

 - Drinking enough water helps to regulate body temperature (2)

 - Being hydrated helps with skin elasticity (2)

 Water is amazing, isn’t it?
-So, make a conscious effort to drink all your water and I guarantee you will see results in energy levels and much more.
+Next time you wonder “how much water should I drink?” get your tracking sheet and take a quick look at your day.
+When in doubt, shoot for the moon and you’ll land among the starts.
+Make a conscious effort to drink all your water and I guarantee you will see results in energy levels and much more.
 Fast!

 How much water should you drink daily?
 Tell me in the comments.